sihanwusean/sihanwulab/README.md

 4. One to two Reference Letter(s), including from your current mentor(s).

-The recruiment is on a rolling basis until all positions are filled.
+The recruitment is on a rolling basis until all positions are filled.
 We evaluate every applicant equally.
 Successful candidates will be invited for a remote interview with the PI.

 ![CRI_logo](./img/CRI_logo.png)